bcnicholson/kubiya-assignment/README.md

 The solution consists of the following components:

-1. **Local Kubernetes Cluster**: A Minikube-based cluster that hosts test applications.
+1. **Local Kubernetes Cluster**: A Minikube-based cluster running on a MacBook Pro (M1 Max chip, 10-Core CPU, 32-Core GPU, 64GB memory)
 2. **Terraform Modules**:
-   - A cluster analyzer module that collects information about pods, nodes, and deployments
+   - A cluster analyzer module that collects detailed information about pods, nodes, and deployments
    - A root module that calls the analyzer and formats outputs
-3. **AI Integration**: The system generates a structured prompt for AI analysis and submits it to an AI service (e.g., Claude, ChatGPT) for insights.
+3. **AI Integration**: The system generates a structured prompt for AI analysis and submits it to an AI service for insights.

 ### Design Choices